 With a record page, you can create a customized version of an object's record page, tailoring it to your users' needs.
-Custom record pages are supported in Lightning Experience only.
+Custom record pages are supported in Lightning Experience and in the Salesforce mobile app.

 Let's start with the Home page.